01 May Moving to America from the UK: The Ultimate Guide

 Even if you think that moving to the US seems impossible, talking to an immigration lawyer might help you see what options are available to you.
 I thought about applying for a visa myself without a lawyer but I’m so glad I didn’t.
 Definitely cough up the money for a lawyer.

 I applied for the O-1 non immigrant visa, which is for those who possess extraordinary ability in the sciences, arts, education, business, or athletics, or who has a demonstrated record of extraordinary achievement in the motion picture or television industry.
 In total it cost around $5000 in legal fees.
 I first contacted my lawyer in February and I had my visa in my hand at the beginning of November.
+I had an RFE (request for more evidence) so things took slightly longer but all in all it wasn’t too long to wait.

 Shipping bags from the UK to the US